BBC Look North (North East and Cumbria)

 BBC Look North is the BBC's regional television news service for North East England, Cumbria and parts of North Yorkshire.
-The service is produced and broadcast from the BBC Broadcasting Centre on Barrack Road in Newcastle upon Tyne with district newsrooms based in Carlisle, Durham, Middlesbrough and York.
+The service is produced and broadcast from the BBC Broadcasting Centre on Barrack Road in Newcastle upon Tyne with district newsrooms based in Carlisle, Middlesbrough and York.

 Reception

 The programme can be watched in any part of the UK (and Europe) from Astra 2E on Freesat channel 956 and Sky channel 955.
-It no longer broadcasts on analogue, since the digital switchover in September 2012, and digital terrestrial from the Bilsdale, Caldbeck, Chatton and the Pontop Pike transmitters.
-The latest edition of Look North is also available to watch on the BBC iPlayer.
+It no longer broadcasts on analogue, since the digital switchover in September 2012, and digital terrestrial from the Bilsdale, Caldbeck, Chatton and Pontop Pike transmitters.
+The latest edition of Look North is also available to watch on the BBC iPlayer for 24 hours after broadcast, like the BBC's other news bulletins.

+Coverage area

+The Newcastle programme covers the editorial areas of Radio Newcastle, Radio Tees and Radio Cumbria.
+Due to the size of North Yorkshire, the listenership of Radio York is covered by the geographically multitudinous Look North programmes from both Newcastle and Leeds.